Skip to content

 Local Directory Mounting

-When using --local-dir, the host directory is shared with the VM via VirtioFS and mounted at /workspace inside the guest.
-Changes on either side are immediately visible to the other.
+When using --local-dir, the host directory is shared with the VM via VirtioFS and mounted at /home/shed/<basename> inside the guest, where <basename> is the last path segment of the host directory.
+Changes on either side are immediately visible to the other, and the shed lands there on login.

 shed create myproject --backend=vz --local-dir=~/projects/myapp